-Vice President
+Mark Simone Vice President

-Mark Simone is a business executive with extensive C-Suite experience in the development and management of businesses in the insurance, finance, and medical sectors.
+Mark Simone is a business executive with extensive C-Suite experience in developing and managing insurance, finance, and medical businesses.

-He was the President of Medipac International Insurance, Canada's largest retailer of long-term travel medical insurance, the Executive and Managing Director of the Canadian Snowbird Association, one of Canada's largest lifestyle affinity groups, the President of Ontario Health Clinics, serving over fifty thousand patients and, most recently, the Vice President of Strategic Relations with Pinnacle Wealth Brokers, Canada's largest Exempt Market Dealer.
+In the past, he was the President of Medipac International Insurance (Canada's largest retailer of long-term travel medical insurance), the Executive and Managing Director of the Canadian Snowbird Association (one of Canada's largest lifestyle affinity groups), and the President of Ontario Health Clinics. serving over fifty thousand patients.

+Most recently, he was the Vice President of Strategic Relations with Pinnacle Wealth Brokers, Canada's largest Exempt Market Dealer.